A Site For. Sore Backs

 Volunteer subjects with back pain of various severities were recruited by advertisement to take part in the trials.

-Subjects completed a pain diary at the end of each day for two weeks, one week with their normal routine, and one week using one or more BackShape supports (one on each suitable seat).
+Subjects completed a pain diary at the end of each day for two weeks, one week with their normal routine, and one week using a support (one on each suitable seat).

 The pain diary contained a pain scale from 'no pain' to 'the worst pain I can imagine'.
 It was a line on which subjects made a mark corresponding to their experience that day.
 The marks were measured and scores recorded as a percentage (this is a widely used technique called visual-analogue scaling).